Best Mountaineering Boots

-La Sportiva G5 Boot also has a carbon midsole for rigidity and an outsole that’s designed with an Impact Brake System, meaning it helps you brake even if you’re slanted.
+La Sportiva G5 Boot also has a carbon midsole for rigidity.
 These boots also bring you plenty of comfort and power so you can conquer all of your mountaineering adventures.
 These booths also offer an asymmetrical waterproof zipper to help with the outer gaiter fit.

 With the La Sportiva G5 Boot, you get two layers of technology to protect you from the cold, waterproof and breathable materials, and a PU midsole and SBR Aircushion to help absorb impact as you move.
 The upper inside of the shoe is lined with felt to keep your feet warm and cozy.